cogini/mix_systemd/README.md

 ### Additional directories

-The library assues a directory structure under `deploy_dir` which allows it to handle multiple releases, similar to [Capistrano](https://capistranorb.com/documentation/getting-started/structure/).
+The library assumes a directory structure under `deploy_dir` which allows it to handle multiple releases, similar to [Capistrano](https://capistranorb.com/documentation/getting-started/structure/).

 * `scripts_dir`:  deployment scripts which e.g. start and stop the unit, default `bin`.